Selling your house fast

-There are a few things you can do to hurry things along if you want to sell your home as quickly as possible.
-Here are some quick-sale strategies and options to consider.
+There are a few things you can do to hurry things along if you want to sell your home as quickly as possible:

-iBuyers are real estate technology companies that purchase homes online.
-You provide the iBuyer with your property information, and it uses an algorithm to make an offer that you can either accept or decline.
+iBuyers are a digital variety of the local cash-for-home company; they are real estate firms that purchase homes online sight unseen.
+You provide the iBuyer with your property information, and it uses an algorithm to make an offer — often within 48 hours — that you can either accept or decline.

 With an iBuyer, you might not get as high of a price as you would with a traditional listing, especially if there are competing offers.
 But the process is usually smooth and fast.
 Selling with to an iBuyer can take as little as a few weeks, start to finish.